Many related factors can cause accidents. Grouping them into specific categories may help to analyze incidents and, eventually, prevent them.

 - Restrict people from entering areas where the forklift is operating.
 If not possible, develop safe work procedures to protect workers when they must enter areas where forklifts are operating.

-- Keep a safe distance from the forklift whenever possible.
+- Keep a safe distance from the whenever possible.

 - Pedestrians should always let the driver know they are in the area.
 Make eye contact with the driver to ensure your presence is known.

 - Be cautious near blind corners, doorways, and narrow aisles.
-Sound the forklift horn at intersections.
+Sound the horn at intersections.

 - Use high-visibility clothing, where appropriate.